 Internationally acclaimed in both the symphonic and operatic repertoire, Justin Brown is General Music Director of the Badisches Staatstheater Karlsruhe, Germany, and Music Director Laureate of the Alabama Symphony Orchestra in the United States.

-The 2017-18 season is marked by two important debuts: with Grand Théâtre de Genève, conducting Langer’s Figaro Gets a Divorce (he conducted the world premiere of the piece with Welsh National Opera under the direction of David Pountney), and with Oper Frankfurt, leading performances of Glinka’s Ivan Susanin.
-He also completes the new Karlsruhe Ring Cycle with Götterdämmerung (directed by Tobias Kratzer) and returns to Karlsruhe and Alabama for symphony concerts.
-He closes out the old year and rings in the new with the Orchestra of Opera North with a flamboyant Viennese programme.
+The 2017-18 season starts with his debut at the Grand Théâtre de Genève conducting Langer’s Figaro Gets a Divorce.
+He completes the new Karlsruhe Ring Cycle with Götterdämmerung (directed by Tobias Kratzer) and returns to Karlsruhe and Alabama for symphony concerts.
+He closes out the old year with the Orchestra of Opera North in a flamboyant Viennese programme and then returns to Oper Frankfurt to lead performances of Glinka’s Ivan Susanin.
 Future projects include Mr. Brown’s debut at the Deutsche Oper Berlin.

 During the 2016-17 Brown continued the new Karlsruhe Ring Cycle with premieres of Die Walküre (directed by Yuval Sharon) and Siegfried (directed by Thorleifur Arnarsson).
 In addition, he commissioned and gave the world premiere of Avner Dorman’s first opera Wahnfried (directed by Keith Warner), which was hailed as a masterpiece by the opera press worldwide.
 He also returned to the Calgary Philharmonic in Canada and made his debut with the Tatarstan National Orchestra in Kazan, as well as conducting a number of symphonic programmes with the Badische Staatskapelle.